hasura/graphql-engine/community/tools/firebase2graphql/README.md

     $ npx firebase2graphql https://<app-name>.herokuapp.com --db=./path/to/db.json
     ```

 5. That's it.
-You can go your GraphQL Engine URL `https://<app-name>.herokuapp.com` and start querying this data over GraphQL:
+You can go to your GraphQL Engine URL `https://<app-name>.herokuapp.com` and start querying this data over GraphQL:

     ```graphql
     query {